GavrielleGarcia/Challenge-12-EmployeeTracker/README.md

 # Challenge-12-EmployeeTracker

 ## Description
- CMS system will help organize your company by adding, deletig, updating or even creating a new data base for the different departments, as their roles, incoming, etc. in an easy way.
+ CMS system will help organize your company by adding, deleting, updating or even creating a new data base for the different departments, as their roles, incoming, etc. in an easy way.
+Even update information already in the system.

 ## Installation